biocatiit/website/content/scihi/2010_push_pull_plant_virus.rst

     .. column::
         :width: 8

+        New insights into the way a simple-seeming plant virus, the turnip crinkle virus (TCV), goes about replicating in infected cells have been obtained using solution nuclear magnetic resonance spectroscopy (NMR) and small/wide
+        angle x-ray scattering (SAXS/WAXS) studies with a novel methodology at two APS x-ray beamlines.
+The findings build on earlier work but provide a clearer understanding of RNA genetics and can even explain the paradox of how RNA translation and protein synthesis operate in parallel even though they pull the machinery, the enzymes and ribosome, of the host cell in different directions.
+The work may have implications for coping with crop plant viral diseases.

         The turnip crinkle virus has just 4054 bases in its genetic code, making it among the smallest and simplest of the single-component RNA viruses that infect plants.
 Moreover, sub-viral strands of TCV's RNA can use the